Tru-D donates UVC disinfection device to Church Health

 Ultimately, Church Health provides care for some of the most vulnerable members of the Mid-south community.

-In order to help Church Health advance its mission to provide impeccable patient care, Tru-D donated a unit to the facility to help provide an extra layer of protection for patients, in addition to its manual cleaning protocols, strict hand-washing and antibiotic stewardship.
+In order to help Church Health advance its mission to provide impeccable patient care, Tru-D donated a unit to the facility to help provide an extra layer of cleanliness in addition to its manual cleaning protocols, strict hand-washing and antibiotic stewardship.

-PDI Healthcare recently acquired Tru-D to provide facilities with a holistic, layered approach to infection prevention.
+PDI Healthcare recently acquired Tru-D SmartUVC to provide facilities with a holistic, layered approach to disinfection.

-“We have a whole new level of confidence among our medical staff, especially after we see respiratory patients,” explained Randy Kostiuk, community engagement and outreach manager at Church Health.
+“We have a whole new level of confidence among our medical staff,” explained Randy Kostiuk, community engagement and outreach manager at Church Health.
 “This is a terrific addition to our already diligent cleaning.
 And on top of that, members of the Tru-D team spent more than an hour demonstrating how to use the Tru-D machine.
 They treated us like loyal customers—and this is a donation!
 All of us are extremely grateful for the donation and for this new partnership.”

 Learn more about what Church Health is doing amid the COVID-19 pandemic here.